UltimateTournament/ArcadeThirdPartyDocs/docs/supported-game-types/real-time.md

 1. Harder to develop a game server
 2. Latency sensitive

 Third Party support for real-time multiplayer games is not encouraged at this time.
-Contact us if you have a real-time game that you think really would profit from the arcade.
+Contact us if you have a real-time game that you think really would profit from the Arcade.